elerac/polanalyser/README.md

 ## Related Project

-If you like Polanalyser, you also interested in the following paper.
+If you like Polanalyser, you are also interested in the following paper.

 - Ryota Maeda, Shinsaku Hiura, **Polarimetric Light Transport Analysis for Specular Inter-reflection**,  IEEE Transactions on Computational Imaging, 2024. [[Project Page]](https://elerac.github.io/projects/PolarimetricInterreflection/)